Feb. 11 is the feast of Our Lady of Lourdes, patroness of the ill.

 “Surprise.
-I could move,” she told Catholic News Agency.
-The publication also said that “she instantaneously walked away from her wheelchair, braces, and pain medications.”
+I could move,” she said.
+“She instantaneously walked away from her wheelchair, braces, and pain medications.”

-These and many more miracles are recognized by the International Medical Committee of Lourdes.
-After this committee approves it, they send it to the patient’s diocese, where the local bishop decides if the Catholic Church will officially approve the miracle.
+The International Medical Committee of Lourdes recognizes these and many more miracles.
+After this committee approves it, they inform the patient’s diocese, where the local bishop decides if the Catholic Church will officially approve the miracle.